5 Things to Know Before the Stock Market Opens Friday - NewsBreak

 5 Things to Know Before the Stock Market Opens Friday

 Here are the most important news, trends and analysis that investors need to start their trading day:.
 1. Stocks look steady, but bond yields rise ahead of jobs data.
 U.S. stock futures were steady ahead of Friday's release of the government's July employment report.
 The 10-year Treasury yield topped 1.25% in early trading.
-The S&P 500 and Nasdaq on Thursday closed at record highs.
+The S&P 500 and Nasdaq closed at record highs Thursday.
 The Dow Jones Industrial Average rose 271 points, or 0.8%, to about 80 points away from last month's record close.
-The three stock benchmarks were all tracking for their second positive week in the past three.www.nbcnewyork.com
+The three stock benchmarks were all tracking for their second positive week in the past three.www.nbcconnecticut.com

 Comments / 0